jonas1ara/PAMA/README.md

-# Grupo PAMA es mi primer proyecto completo
+# Grupo PAMA is my first complete project

-_Acá unas imagenes del sitio web_
+_Here are some pictures from the website_

 ## Web 💻